svaksha/Julia.jl/Mathematics.md

 + [NamedArrays.jl](https://github.com/davidavdav/NamedArrays.jl) :: Julia type that implements a drop-in replacement of Array with named dimensions and Dict-type indexes.
 + [NamedAxesArrays.jl](https://github.com/timholy/NamedAxesArrays.jl) :: Performant arrays where each axis can be named.
 + [NamedTuples.jl](https://github.com/blackrock/NamedTuples.jl) :: Provides a high performance implementation of named tuples for Julia (cf named tuples in python).
++ [NonuniformArray.jl](https://github.com/ReidAtcheson/NonuniformArray.jl) :: This library handles the case of __array of arrays__ where each subarray may have different lengths - but enforces contiguity of data for ease of passing to outside linear algebra packages.
 + [PaddedViews.jl](https://github.com/JuliaArrays/PaddedViews.jl) :: Add virtual padding to the edges of an array - provides a simple wrapper type, PaddedView, to add "virtual" padding to any array without copying data.
 Edge values not specified by the array are assigned a fillvalue.
 Multiple arrays may be "promoted" to have common indices using the `paddedviews` function.
 + [Pseudospectra.jl](https://github.com/RalphAS/Pseudospectra.jl) :: a package for computing pseudospectra of non-symmetric matrices, and plotting them along with eigenvalues ("spectral portraits").
 + [QuasiArrays.jl](https://github.com/JuliaApproximation/QuasiArrays.jl) :: A package for representing quasi-arrays, viz. arrays with non-classical indexing, including possibly continuous indexing.